addzey/addzey.dev/content/rhcsa.md

 Nice levels for processes: **-20** is highest priority and **19** is lowest priority

 ### Boot, reboot, and shut down a system normally
-Edit grub config to have a more verbose boot: `vim /etc/default/grub`  and find "GRUB_CMDLINE_LINUX" then remove 'rhgb quiet' from the options
-Write out a new grub config [BIOS]: `grub2-mkconfig -o /boot/grub2/grubg.cg`
-Write out a new grub config [UEFI]: `grub2-mkconfig -o /boot/efi/EFI/redhat/grub.cfg`

 Reboot a system: `reboot`
 Shutdown a system: `shutdown -h now`  (Can specify a time delay in the -h switch) Power off a system: `poweroff`